Haozhe-Li/SLOTH/README.md

-# SLOTH: Speed & Latency Observation Tool for Hosting LLMs
+# SLOTH: Speed & Latency Observation Tool for Hosted LLMs
 A Python tool to evaluate the performance of Large Language Models (LLMs) across various API providers and dimensions.

 ## Features